 The Board of Accountancy is an autonomous board that is responsible for the administration of the licensing of certified public accountants ("CPA"), public accountants ("PA") and their practice units (firms).

-The Board investigates complaints from the general public in the areas of licensing addressed above.
+The Board investigates complaints from the general public in the areas of licensing addressed above to determine whether the conduct of assigned licenses complies with the statutory and regulatory provisions under the Board’s juristiction and if disiplinary action is appropriate.

 When is a Rhode Island CPA firm practice unit permit required?